 Updated 12/22/17.
 Intrinsic aging is determined by heredity, your genetic programming that controls the hormones responsible for aging.
 The skin will certainly behave differently under the influences of these hormones, but how do they affect skin from ages 30-40?

 Somewhere in the early thirties (around 31-33) growth hormones slow down.
-The result is often little lines developing under the eyes and possibly around the mouth which can be (and should be) a wake up call to start getting serious about caring for your skin.
+The result is often little lines developing under the eyes and possibly around the mouth which can be (and should be) a wake-up call to start getting serious about caring for your skin.
 Stress hormones often elevate and the skin goes through another change.
 This is when clients come to me saying “I’m starting to get wrinkles and I’m still breaking out.
 Help!”
-As a matter of fact, many young women who never broke out in their teens can now start to in their thirties because of elevated stress levels.
+As a matter of fact, many young women who never even broke out in their teens can now start in their thirties because of elevated stress levels and the hormones tied into that.
 Frustrating, for sure.

 So now onto the good news.
 There are definitely actions you can take to improve all of this and prevent the visible signs of aging, I promise!
 It just will take some effort but now is a great time to start.

 How is the skin affected by hormones during the ages of 30-40?

 - Progesterone (regulates sleep, immunity and brain function)

 - Estrogen (supports collagen production which is responsible for keeping the skin plump and free of wrinkles)

 - Testosterone (regulates oil glands and hair growth)